TITLE VIII—BUILDING REGULATIONS

 b.
 The hearing officer shall issue a written decision to uphold or overturn the Director’s or City inspector’s determination.

-2. The appellant may appeal the City Manager’s decision to the City Council.
+2. The appellant may appeal the hearing officer’s decision to the City Council, only if the City Council did not serve as the hearing officer pursuant to subsection (B)(1) of this Section.
 The appeal must contain a written statement of issues on appeal together with supporting documentation and evidence, as well as payment of the appeal fee established by resolution of the City Council.
-The appeal must be submitted to the City Clerk no later than fifteen (15) calendar days after the date of notification of the City Manager’s decision.
+The appeal must be submitted to the City Manager’s Office no later than ten (10) calendar days after the date of notification of the hearing officer’s decision.

 a.
 The City Council shall conduct a hearing to hear the appeal no later than sixty (60) days after submittal of a complete appeal.
-The City Council shall consider all relevant evidence including, but not limited to, the Director’s or City inspector’s determination with supporting documentation, applicable staff reports, and objections or protests relevant to the determination.
+The City Council shall consider all relevant evidence including, but not limited to, the City Manager’s, Director’s or City inspector’s determination with supporting documentation, applicable staff reports, and objections or protests relevant to the determination.
 The appellant carries the burden to demonstrate with clear and convincing evidence that the determination was erroneous.
-Both the appellant and Director or City inspector shall be given opportunities to testify and present evidence.
-The legal rules of evidence shall not apply, and the City Council may rely on any relevant evidence that is material to the Director’s or City inspector’s determination.
+Both the appellant and City Manager, Director or City inspector shall be given opportunities to testify and present evidence.
+The legal rules of evidence shall not apply, and the City Council may rely on any relevant evidence that is material to the determination.

 b.
 Upon the conclusion of the hearing, the City Council shall, on the basis of clear and convincing evidence presented at the hearing, decide whether the determination should be upheld, or whether the determination was erroneous and therefore should be modified or reversed.
 The decision of the City Council shall be final.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

 The provisions of this Chapter regulating RDUs are not intended to be exclusive and compliance with this Chapter shall not excuse noncompliance with any other applicable provision, requirement, or regulation of the Arcata Municipal Code or any applicable state and federal law.
 Nothing in this Chapter shall limit or preclude inspection conducted by the Arcata Fire District inspectors for compliance with the California Fire Code, International Fire Code, or other applicable fire codes, regulations or standards.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

 If the provisions, requirements, or regulations of this Chapter conflict with or contravene any other provision, requirement, or regulation of the Arcata Municipal Code, the provisions, requirements, or regulations of this Chapter shall prevail as to all matters and questions arising out of the subject matter of this Chapter.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)